alfredomarinus/portfolio/Credit Card Fraud Detection/README.md

 </table>
 </div>

-## Distribution of the amount of fraud transactions
+## DISTRIBUTION OF AMOUNT OF FRAUD TRANSACTIONS
 <p align="center">
   <img src="images/image-1.png" />
 </p>

 This dataset is imbalanced.
 Only 0.2 % are fraud transactions.
 The average amount of fraud transactions (fraud cost) is RM 122.21.
 Since the amount of fraud transactions is heavily skewed, we will be using median instead, which is RM 9.25.

-## Cross-validation
+## MODEL DEVELOPMENT
+### 1. Model preparation
 This dataset is separated into training set (70 %) and test set (30 %).
 Training set is used for model development while test set is used for model evaluation.
+The training set will be used on six different models to find the best model using cross-validation.
+F1-score is our main metric and since F1-score is derived from precision and recall, we will also use those two metrics.
+We also will be using false negatives and false positives to calculate fraud cost and number of customers with potential to churn.

+### 2. Cross-validation
-We will be using 5-fold cross-validation to estimate the performance of six different machine learning models on unseen data.
+5-fold cross-validation is done to estimate the performance of six different machine learning models on unseen data.
 Random Forest achieved the highest F1-score, followed by K-Nearest Neighbors and so on.
 Naive Bayes has the least money loss, but it could not compensate with its high number of false positive.
 More customers have high tendency to stop using our products/services.
 This can affect our customer life value (CLV).

 <table border="1" class="dataframe">
   <thead>